replit-archive/jq-console/README.md

           handler();
         });

+###jqconsole.Disable
-* `jqconsole.Disable`: Disables input and focus on the console.
+Disables input and focus on the console.

+###jqconsole.Enable
-* `jqconsole.Enable`: Enables input and focus on the console.
+Enables input and focus on the console.

+###jqconsole.IsDisabled
-* `jqconsole.IsDisabled`: Returns true if the console is disabled.
+Returns true if the console is disabled.

+###jqconsole.ResetHistory
-* `jqconsole.ResetHistory`: Resets the console history.
+Resets the console history.

+###jqconsole.ResetMatchings
-* `jqconsoe.ResetMatchings`: Resets the character matching configuration.
+Resets the character matching configuration.

+###jqconsole.ResetShortcuts
-* `jqconsole.ResetShortcuts`: Resets the shortcut configuration.
+Resets the shortcut configuration.

 ##Default Key Config